AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

-### Question 3 - What skills are most in demand for Data Analyst positions?
+### -QUESTION 3 - What skills are most in demand for Data Analyst positions?

 Doing some more digging (and a little more SQL coding) I came up with a way to extract what skills were required for jobs from the previous result set.
 Using that data i would be able to aggregate which skills are most in demand for Data Analysts.